Anand485/Anand485/README.md

 # 💫 About Me:
-I'm a DSAI(Data Science and Artificial intelligence) undergrad student having a <br> work experience of 11 months in Mahcyo as a part-time job.<br>I'm passionate to learn, apply, build, and deploy new things.<br>I'm a fast learner, easy going, team player, and practical person.<br>
+I'm a DSAI(Data Science and Artificial intelligence) undergrad student having a <br> work experience of 11 months in Mahcyo as a part-time job.<br>I'm passionate to learn, apply, build, and deploy new things.<br>I'm a fast learner, easy going, team player, and practical person.<br> <br>Fun fact- I am lazy but smart.

 ## 🌐 Socials: